nyanmyr/Nyanmyr-s-Design-Patterns/README.md

     This project is a personal collection of implementations of the Gang of Four (GoF) design patterns using Java.
     Each pattern is implemented as simply as possible, with the intention of serving as a reference or refresher.
     <br>
-    <br><i>NOTE: For clarity and ease of review, all classes are intentionally placed within a single source file.</i>
+    <br><i>NOTE: For clarity and ease of review, all classes are intentionally placed within a single source file.
+    <br>Additionally, the snippets are not meant to be copy pasted as is, but the main idea behind them is to for the architecture of the design pattern to be reused.</i>
     <br>
     <br> I started this project to serve as a learning experience.
 As a novice Java programmer, I expect to make unintentional mistakes.
     If you are willing to support my learning journey, I would greatly appreciate any feedback or corrections you can provide.